Alexandria's founded by Alexander

 A few years ago, Turkish TV ran a very interesting program, Zor Yollar (difficult roads) in which a group of adventurers crisscrossed Turkey’s backcountry in their 4x4 vehicles in search of little-known and/or near-hidden sites.

 The image of one of these sites stayed with me because it was so out of common, and the name attached to it was Blaundus.
-The overall remains were poor, a sturdy arch that was part of the city wall, a few rows of columns pertaining to a temple of some kind, and the most striking ruins of “an unknown building”.
+The overall remains were poor, a sturdy arch that was part of the city wall, a few rows of columns of a temple of some kind, and the most striking ruins of “an unknown building”.
 Well, so much to satisfy my curiosity.

 Just recently, the Turkish newspaper, Daily Sabah, published an article about Blaundus and the top picture was that of the building that had intrigued me from the onset.